 How about an energetic walk to Mt Herbert or a more relaxing stroll around the cliff tops and beaches.
 There is great swimming at both Purau Bay and Diamond Harbour and you can rent mountain bikes in Diamond Harbour

-The pretty town of Diamond Harbour also has a couple of small café’s for tea, coffee or delcious home-made food.
+The pretty town of Diamond Harbour also has a lovely café for tea, coffee or delcious home-made food.
 The Cafe has a wonderful licenced decked bar out the back over looking the cricket field.

 Cycling: Cycle to Teddington, then up Gebbes Pass and link with the Summit Road to enjoy wonderful views.
 Return via Dyers Pass Road and Governors Bay

 Diamond Harbour Cliff Track: A lovely coastal walk, quite challenging in places, which starts at Purau and continues around the cliff to Church Bay.
 There are several approaches/exits to Marine Drive along the walk.
 Maps available from the Diamond Harbour Country Store or Lyttelton Harbour Information Centre.

 Diamond Harbour Historical walk: An easy 1 1/2 hour walk.
 Maps (50c) available from Church Bay Store and Diamond Harbour Country Store.